13 November 2021 – 3 April 2022

 Room 23 | Free admission – no booking required

 Visit this free exhibition to discover the 24 portraits shortlisted for this year's Zurich Portrait Prize.
 The annual competition showcasing contemporary portraiture is open to artists from across the island of Ireland, and Irish artists living abroad.

 This year's winner, Salvatore of Lucan, was revealed in a special online ceremony on Tuesday 30 November.
 He will receive a cash prize of €15,000 and will be commissioned to create a work for the National Portrait Collection, for which he will be awarded a further €5,000.
 Two additional awards of €1,500 were awarded to highly commended artists Vanessa Jones and Tom McLean.
-Scroll down to see the winner and full shortlist.
+We recorded the event, so you can watch a video of the awards ceremony.
+You can also scroll down this page to see the winner and full shortlist.

 A fully illustrated companion book is available to buy in the Gallery Shop – in store and online.
 The book features all shortlisted works from the Zurich Portrait Prize 2021 on one side, and all shortlisted works from the Zurich Young Portrait Prize 2021 on the other side.
 Shop online now

 The exhibition will go on view in Crawford Art Gallery, Cork, from 23 April until 17 July 2022.

 We are now accepting entries for the Zurich Portrait Prize 2022.
 Find out how to enter the competition this year.

 Meet Salvatore of Lucan, the winner of this year's Zurich Portrait Prize, and the two artists who were highly commended by the judges: Vanessa Jones and Tom McLean.